 A cumulative GPA of 3.00 or above is required on all courses completed for graduate credit for admission to candidacy and for graduation.
-It should be emphasized that any course in which a "C+" or lower is earned must be retaken.
+It should be emphasized that any course in which a grade lower than a "C" must be retaken.
 In calculating the grade-point average after a course is repeated, only the replacement grade is used.
 The original grade remains on the transcript but is coded to indicate the course has been retaken.